 The fact that 10 years old was a late start speaks to the Roelli family’s work ethic, and shows how long Chris dreamed of following in his forefathers’ footsteps.

-But shortly after he earned his cheesemaking license at last and was about to graduate college, Chris’ father Dave delivered devastating news: the family factory was shutting down.
+But shortly after he earned his cheesemaking license and was about to graduate college, Chris’ father, Dave, delivered devastating news: the family factory was shutting down.

 “It challenged me.
 It taught me to pay more attention to the details.
 It taught me how to find answers to problems,” says Chris of the Master program.
 “And made me head and shoulders a better cheesemaker from start to finish within the process.”

 Not to mention, it marked the beginning of Chris’ domination at award shows.